 With the rise of Artificial Intelligence (AI), the idea of "artificial consciousness" has acquired the qualities of a magic spell, an incantation, a prediction that, as some would like to hope, will have the power to shape future reality like a self-fulfilling prophecy.
 Since AI uncritically absorbs any information it encounters, true or false, including our very own wildest conjectures and beliefs, it has already acquired fundamental systemic flaws by assimilating all the biases ingrained in its training data.
+In the current context where efforts aimed at creating artificial intelligence capable of emulating what seem to be properties of human learning and consciousness are proliferating, a deeper reflection on the essentially unpredictable dynamics of human consciousness has become a timely and necessary endeavour.
+The proselytes of a 'global brain' doctrine defend the idea of an emerging "super-intelligence defined by properties that are homologous to the neuronal activity in biological brains".
+Therein, the concept of "singularity" is used to describe two distinct but linked beliefs: a) there will be an acceleration of technological progress so radical that it appears like a discontinuity in the development of humankind; b) there will be the creation of an artificially intelligent (AI) system "so intelligent ("superhumanly" intelligent) that it can reprogram itself in order to become even more intelligent", thus "radically surpassing any human abilities" (Heylighen, 2015).
+In other work, this kind of "beyond human" AI is announced as "already taking form in algorithmic steps toward machines with a core consciousness", opening the possibility "to form human-like extended consciousness" (e.g. Krauss and Maier, 2020).

-In the current context where efforts aimed at creating artificial intelligence capable of emulating what seem to be properties of human learning and consciousness are proliferating, a deeper reflection on the essentially unpredictable and experience-dependent dynamics of human consciousness has become a timely and necessary endeavour.
-The astonishing plasticity of the human brain enables life-long learning at all functional levels, from the synapse to higher cognitive processes.
-Such learning is pre-wired in terms of synaptic function, shaped and determined by time and context, and driven beyond predictable capacity in terms of experience dependent and environmental factors with multiple interactions no science has hitherto been able to model in their full complexity.
-This article discusses previous attempts to "crack the code" to human consciousness under the light of what is known about the neurobiology of conscious behaviour, information processing, and neural theories of biological event coding, learning and memory.
-The conclusions from this analysis highlight why it is not likely that any machine will ever be able to successfully emulate these neurobiological functions and their interdependency.
-They are the grounds on which human consciousness has evolved.
-Essentially, the idea that any machine could ever possess such potential is based on several wrong assumptions about the nature of consciousness, or the processes from which it originates in the brain.
-One such wrong assumption is reflected in the belief that what we see, do, and decide, and how we learn to communicate and reason explicitly by spoken or written language, provides us with a key to the workings of consciousness.
+The astonishing plasticity of the (still evolving) human brain enables life-long learning at all functional levels, from the synapse to higher cognitive processes.
+Such learning is pre-wired in terms of synaptic function, shaped and determined by time and context, and driven beyond predictable capacity in terms of experience dependent and environmental factors, with multiple interactions no science has hitherto been able to model in their full complexity.
+Previous attempts to "crack the code" to human consciousness have largely failed for reasons that may be illustrated under the light of the neuroscience of awareness-guided behaviour (often called "conscious behaviour" by various authors) and information processing in humans, neural theories of biological event coding, learning and memory, and model accounts for resonant brain processes driving contextdependent awareness to one's immediate environment for decision making and action.
+The conclusions from this analysis highlight why it is not likely that any machine will ever be able to successfully emulate most of these neurobiological functions and their interdependency in the first place.
+These functions are the grounds on which consciousness has evolved, yet, they neither explain consciousness in its full complexity, nor do they deliver the keys to any code that would allow implementing human intelligence and consciousness in a machine.
+Essentially, the idea that such could be possible is based on a variety of wrong assumptions about the nature of consciousness.
+One such wrong assumption is reflected in the belief that what we see, do, decide, and communicate explicitly by words provides us with a key to the workings of consciousness.